i0uthis/blog.intp-362/docs/blog2/README.md

 •	In the directory use the cmake command to configure the SEAL library “cmake -S . -B build -DSEAL_USE_MSGSL=OFF -DSEAL_USE_ZLIB=OFF”

-•	Build the library using the following command:
+•	Build the library using the following command: <br>
 “cmake --build build”

 Running the Setup: <br>